College Athletics and Mental Health: Helping Student-Athletes Strike a Balance

 The Role Coaches Play

+An NCAA study found that only 70% of those in male sports and 59% in female sports say that their coaches care about their mental well-being.
 Coaches play a crucial role in the mental health of student-athletes.
-They are not only responsible for helping athletes develop their skills but also for creating a supportive and inclusive team culture.
+They are not only responsible for helping athletes develop their skills, but also for creating a supportive and inclusive team culture.
 Coaches who prioritize mental health recognize that it’s not just the athlete’s physical abilities that contribute to their success, but also their mental state.

-One way coaches can support their athletes is by fostering open communication.
+One way coaches can supporttheir athletes is by fostering open communication.
 Encouraging athletes to share their concerns, fears, and struggles can help create a safe space for them to seek guidance and support.
-Furthermore, coaches can also make an effort to understand the challenges their athletes face and provide appropriate resources or referrals when needed.

 Key Takeaways

 Stress and pressure are inherent parts of being a student-athlete.
 While some levels of stress can be motivating, excessive and chronic stress can have detrimental effects on mental health.
-It’s essential to acknowledge and address these challenges to help student-athletes thrive both academically and athletically.
+It’s essential to acknowledge and address these challenges to help student-athletes thrive.

 Colleges can support student-athlete mental well-being by: